 The Lord's Prayer begins with "Our Father Who is in heaven, hallowed be Your name" (Matthew 6:9, HBFV throughout).
-This introduction reveals that our communications with the Eternal should begin with the recognition that he not only made us but that our relationship to him is that of FAMILY.
-Something that is hallowed means it is Holy and pure.
-This verse confirms that the third commandment (Exodus 20:7) is still in force for Christians.
-Our desire in prayer ought to be that everyone revere and worship the Father because he justly deserves such behavior.
+This introduction reveals that our communications with the Eternal should begin with the recognition that he not only made us but that our relationship to him is that of family.
+Something that is hallowed means it is holy and pure.
+Our desire ought to be that everyone revere and worship the Father because he justly deserves such a response.

 Verse 10 of Matthew 6 states, "Your kingdom come; Your will be done on earth, as it is in heaven."
-Believers should earnestly desire the righteous reign of God's kingdom upon the earth.
-We are also to pray that his perfect will, which always seeks the best outcome for everyone, is willingly carried out by humans as it is with righteous angels.
+Believers should earnestly desire the righteous reign of God's kingdom upon the earth, which will be fully manifest when the Lord returns in the end time.
+We are also to pray that God's perfect will, which always seeks the best outcome for everyone, is willingly carried out by humans as it is with righteous angels.

 Verse 12 of the Lord's Prayer tells us, "And forgive us our debts, as we also forgive our debtors."
-This is a variation of Jesus' "Golden Rule" teaching that states we should treat others as we would like to be treated (Matthew 7:12).
-In this case, we are asking God to forgive us as much as we forgive others, a principle reiterated in Matthew 18.
+This is a variation of the "Golden Rule" teaching that states we should treat others as we would like to be treated (Matthew 7:12).
+In this case, we are asking God to forgive us as much as we forgive others, a principle reiterated by the Lord in Matthew 18.
 Since we need all, not just some, of our sins forgiven in order to be saved, this request reminds us that we are to strive to possess the same merciful character as our Maker.

-The last verse of the Lord's outline of a perfect prayer says, "And lead us not into temptation, but rescue us from the evil one.
+The last verse of the Lord's outline of talking to God states, "And lead us not into temptation, but rescue us from the evil one.
 For Yours is the kingdom and the power and the glory forever."
 God is not tempted by or tempts anyone with sin.
 This verse encourages us to pray that our Father not allow the devil to entice us into disobedience but rather save us from his clever deceptions and destructive powers.